 As of June 2016 the Company has entered into forward foreign currency contracts on all currency loans made to ICE Operations and SOLAR.
 A fixed rate is agreed for the term of each loan and forward contracts are booked for a year at a time until the maturity date, currently set at various dates until 2030.
 All forward contracts are recognised on the Statement of financial position and are measured at fair value through the Income statement, using the fixed market value exchange rates agreed at the start of each forward contract.
-The value of hedged loans recognised in the Statement of financial position as at 31 December 2023 was $\pounds 12,630,000$ (2022 £11,146,000).
+The value of hedged loans recognised in the Statement of financial position as at 31 December 2024 was £11,471,000 (2023 - £12,630,000).
+The value of the instrument within Other Receivables over one year was £632,000 (2023: £461,000).

-NOTESTO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2024